South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic unfolds.

 SNC’s Maple Education Program has been cancelled for 2021: the Oschmann Forest is open so that people may visit our maple woodlot and experience a self-guided tour (interpretive signs on site).

-Most in-person outreach activites for other programs have been postponed, including the Stream of Dreams Program.
+Most in-person outreach activites have been postponed, including the Stream of Dreams Program.

 SNC has been working with school boards to develop virtual field trip alternatives.
 Please contact us if you are an educator looking for more information on virtual learning opportunities with SNC.